NVIDIA/DL4AGX/AV-Solutions/dcnv4-trt/README.md

 ### Build TensorRT engine
 To build a TensorRT engine, you can run the following command lines with trtexec.
+> NOTE: We provide these onnx files with random weights to profile the inference performance.

 ```bash
 # copy the exported onnx file to NVIDIA Drive Orin Platform and put it in onnxfiles/.
 # build the engine